jmettraux/flon/doc/worker.md

 ```
   - identify executor
+  - is executor me?
+    - yes, queue message locally and return
   - is executor in ring?
-    - yes
-      - post message to executor
+    - yes, post message to executor
-        - if the post failes, queue message for the next cycle
+      - if the post fails, queue message for the next cycle
     - no
       - queue message for the next cycle
 ```

-### at each clock tick
+### clock duty

 Each flon worker has an integrated clock (is a clockworker?), at each tick, the list of time trackers (timers) is considered